6 Reasons You Need to Visit Sanibel and Captiva Islands

-Florida's Gulf Coast is home to scores of remote barrier islands from the Panhandle all the way down the west coast to Naples, Marco Island and the Ten Thousand Islands - many still only accessible by boat.
+Florida's Gulf Coast is home to scores of remote barrier islands from the Panhandle all the way down the west coast to Naples, Marco Island, the Ten Thousand Islands, and the Florida Keys down to Key West, and many are still only accessible by boat.
 Though two of the more popular islands of Sanibel and Captiva have grown in recent years, they still have a wild and natural feel to them and a slower pace of life that make them the perfect getaway.
-They're two of my favorite places and the reason I now call Southwest Florida my home since I fell in love with them decades ago.
+They're two of my favorite places since I fell in love with them decades ago.

 1. The Peace and Quiet

 The first thing you'll love about Sanibel and Captiva is the peace and quiet.
-You don't come here for amusements or nightlife, or urban living (okay, except for sipping a Cosmo-politan on the beach).
-That's not to say the community is without its world-class amenities like golfing, dining, or the Arts.
+You don't come here for amusements or nightlife (okay, except for sipping a Cosmo-politan on the beach).
+Shopping here isn't like shopping in Naples, Florida, and that's OK.
+That's not to say the community is without world-class amenities like golfing, dining, or the Arts.
 They're here in a big way along with tremendously wealthy residents.
 But you won't see it.
 The flashiest thing to do here is put on your finest sundress or shorts and head to a local hotspot like the Island Cow or Gramma Dot's for brunch.
 It's about slowing down here, reconnecting with your kids, friends, and yourself.

-The beaches here are concession-free and uncrowded.
+The Sanibel Island beaches and those on Captiva are concession-free and uncrowded, like many along the southwest Florida coast from Sanibel to Naples.
 Even at the height of "the season" November through March, you'll still find your very own spot at the beach to call your own.

 2. Do-It-Yourself Fun